top of page

 • Be honest about what you're trained and confident in

-• Let your niche evolve naturally through experience and supervision
+• Allow your niche to evolve naturally through experience and supervision

-• Trust that you'll draw the right clients when your messaging is grounded in authenticity
+• Trust that you will attract the right clients when your messaging is rooted in authenticity

-Trying to appeal to everyone can dilute your message.
-Clear, honest communication builds trust — and that's the foundation of a thriving practice.
+Trying to appeal to everyone dilutes your message.
+Clear, honest communication builds trust — and that's essential for a thriving practice.

 7. Expect Emotional Highs and Lows